Vanishing on 7th Street: Plot

-Paul, a projectionist in a Detroit theater, is reading about the 16th century disappearance of the Roanoke Colony when the lights suddenly go out.
+Paul, a projectionist in a Detroit theater, is reading about the 16th-century disappearance of the Roanoke Colony when the lights suddenly go out.
 He finds that all the staff and patrons have vanished, leaving only their clothes behind.
 He comes across a security guard holding a flashlight; as Paul had a headlamp on for his reading, they deduce that people holding sources of light are protected against whatever dwells in the darkness.
-Upon hearing a sound in a department store the guard goes to investigate when his flashlight goes out, and he vanishes.
-As Paul hears the guard cry out, his headlamp goes out as well.
-The scene changes to a hospital where a woman in scrubs, Rosemary, frantically looks for anyone left alive and continuously screams for a child named Manny.
+Upon hearing a sound in a department store, the guard investigates when his flashlight goes out, and he vanishes.
+As Paul hears the guard cry out, his headlamp also goes out.
+The scene changes to a hospital where a woman in scrubs, Rosemary, frantically looks for anyone left alive and continuously calls for a child named Manny.

-The following morning, television reporter Luke Ryder wakes to find that the power is out.
+The following morning, TV reporter Luke Ryder wakes to find the power out.
 Leaving his apartment, the downtown streets are empty except for abandoned cars and piles of clothing.
-He reaches his television station, also abandoned, and finds a recording which shows his girlfriend vanishing on air when the lights go out.
-A live feed from Chicago shows a newscaster telling people to keep a light on themselves at all times.
+He reaches his television station, also abandoned, and finds a recording that shows his girlfriend vanishing on air when the lights go out.
+A live feed from Chicago shows a newscaster telling people to always keep a light on themselves.

 Three days pass, and Luke is alone in the darkness, trying to scavenge flashlight batteries and checking cars.
 He finds a bar powered by a portable generator, where the bartender's young son, James Leary, waits alone.
 James believes his mother is at a church down the street and will soon return.
-Luke explains that it is eleven in the morning but it is dark out, implying that the sun is no longer providing light.
+Luke explains that it is 11 a.m. but dark out, implying that the sun no longer provides light.

-Luke and James are later joined by Rosemary, who made her way to the bar thinking her son Manny might have been brought there by his father.
+Luke and James are later joined by Rosemary, who made her way to the bar, thinking her son Manny might have been brought there by his father.
 On the third day of darkness, Paul appears in the street, suffering from a severe concussion.
-He reveals that he had been taken by the darkness, but his headlamp had re-activated and he reappeared.
-Paul tells them about the mystery of the Roanoke Colony, where over a hundred settlers disappeared overnight, and they seem to be experiencing the same thing.
+He reveals that the darkness had taken him, but his headlamp had reactivated, and he reappeared.
+Paul tells them about the mystery of the Roanoke Colony, where over 100 settlers disappeared overnight, and they seem to be experiencing the same thing.
 He tells them that the word "CROATOAN" was found carved into a fence post at the site of the empty colony.